Autoimmune Series Part 3: How Inflammatory Bowel Diseases can affect Your Oral Health

 IBD is different from, Irritable Bowel Syndrome and Celiac disease.

-IBD is different from, Irritable Bowel Syndrome and Celiac disease.
-The similarity in symptoms can cause misdiagnosis which is why it’s important to seek a physician are a correct diagnosis and treatment.
-Now that we know how IBD can make us feel, how can it affect our oral health?
-IBD can have several oral manifestations:
+IBD is distinct from Irritable Bowel Syndrome and Celiac disease.
+The similarity in symptoms can lead to misdiagnosis, which is why seeking a physician for an accurate diagnosis and appropriate treatment is essential.
+Now that we understand how IBD can affect us, let’s explore its potential impact on oral health.
+IBD can manifest in several oral conditions:

-– Xerostomia (Dry Mouth): The salivary glands don’t produce enough saliva to keep the mouth moist and the pH of the oral cavity balanced.
-This can result in rampant decay.
+Xerostomia (Dry Mouth): The salivary glands may not produce enough saliva to keep the mouth moist and maintain the pH balance of the oral cavity.
+This condition can result in rampant decay.

-– Aphthous Ulcers: Also known as canker sores.
-Individuals with IBD may present with frequent or multiple ulcers.
-These lesions can make oral care more uncomfortable.
+Aphthous Ulcers: Also known as canker sores, individuals with IBD may experience frequent or multiple ulcers.
+These lesions can make oral care uncomfortable.

-Mucosal Tags: Similar to skin tags, these can be seen as a result of Crohn’s Disease.
+Mucosal Tags: Similar to skin tags, these can develop as a result of Crohn’s Disease.
 They may appear on the inner cheek and can be visualized by your dentist or hygienist.

-– Gingivitis: Reversible form of periodontal disease, is treated with good home care and professional hygiene visits
+Gingivitis: This reversible form of periodontal disease can be treated with good home care and regular professional hygiene visits.

 Tooth-ache-lady-in-pain-needs-surgery